aakassh16/youtube-title-classifier-comparison/README.md

-titles using some common machine learning methods such as Support Vector Machine(SVM), Naive Bayes(NB), Logistic Regression(LR), Random Forest(RF), etc. And also we use Deep Learning classifiers such as Convolution Neural Networks(CNN), Long Short-Term Memory(LSTM), Recurrent Neural Networks(RNN), etc to compare for better performance analysis.
+titles using some common machine learning methods such as Support Vector Machine(SVM), Naive Bayes(NB), Logistic Regression(LR), Random Forest(RF), etc. And also we use Deep Learning classifiers such as Convolution Neural Networks(CNN), Long Short-Term Memory(LSTM), Recurrent Neural Networks(RN), etc to compare for better performance analysis.